Who can create new indicators?

 A completed Disaggregation section might look like this:

-The other sections (Justification, Data Acquisition, Data Quality, and Data Analysis, Review, and Reporting) of the indicator definition page are optional but allow you to capture a great deal of information about the indicator's acquisition, review, sources, frequency, and so forth.
+The other sections (Definition, Justification, Data Acquisition, Data Quality, and Data Analysis, Review, and Reporting) of the indicator definition page are optional but allow you to capture a great deal of information about the indicator's acquisition, review, sources, frequency, and so forth.

 Didn't answer your question?
 Please email us at email@example.com.